Belarus' Lukashenko says migrants have 'right' to go west | DW | 26.11.2021

 Belarusian leader Alexander Lukashenko visited a warehouse sheltering hundreds of migrantsat the border between Poland and Belaruson Friday.

-In televised remarks, the longtime ruler encouraged the migrants to continue their attempts to enter the European Union.
+In televised remarks, the longtime ruler encouraged the migrants to continue their attempts to enter the EU.

 "We will work with you to achieve your dream," the leader said to applause from the migrants.